yunwilliamyu/alamem/README.md

 chmod +x alamem
 ./alamem -h
 ```
 **Important**: the binary is slower by about 20% on uncompressed FASTA databases, and up to 50% on gzipped FASTA databases.
-It is here for convenience, but we recommend compiling for your architecture using Option 1.
+It is here for convenience, but we recommend compiling for your architecture using Option 1---we put in a lot of architecture specific optimizations (e.g. SIMD) that the statically compiled executable for all x86-64 systems lacks.

 ## Quick start
 ```sh